nabeelvalley/website/static/content/blog/2020/25-07/developing-in-a-container-vscode.md

 }
 ```

-Now that we've configured out build container, use `ctrl + shift + p` to open the Command Palette again and search for `Remote-Containers: Reopen in Container` and click `enter` which will build the container and set up an image with the following setup for us:
+Now that we've configured our build container, use `ctrl + shift + p` to open the Command Palette again and search for `Remote-Containers: Reopen in Container` and click `enter` which will build the container and set up an image with the following setup for us:

 - Linked ports as defined in the `forwardPorts` property
 - Configure a VSCode development server inside the container so our editor can link to it